Bogoda Wooden Bridge: Description

 The Bogoda bridge is over 400 years old and made entirely from wooden planks, which are said to have come from one tree.
 It is an exclusive construction as it has an 2.4 m tall tiled roof structure for its entire span of nearly 15 m length with a 1.5 m breadth.
-Wooden fences of the bridge are decorated in various ancient designs and have been erected on either sides.
+Wooden fences erected on either side of the bridge are decorated in various ancient designs.

 The structure of the bridge is standing on a huge tree trunk 11 m in height.
-Jack fruit (Artocarpus heterophyllus) logs and Kumbuk (Terminalia arjuna) logs were mainly used as the constructive material of the bridge.
-Furthermore, Kaluwara (Diospyros ebenum) timber and Milla timber were used for the wooden decorations.
+Jack fruit (Artocarpus heterophyllus) logs and Kumbuk (Terminalia arjuna) logs were mainly used as the construction material for the bridge.
+Kaluwara (Diospyros ebenum) timber and Milla timber were used for the wooden decorations.